opentensor/developer-docs/docs/btcli.md

 * `--rao TEXT`: Convert amount from Rao
 * `--tao FLOAT`: Convert amount from Tao
 * `--help`: Show this message and exit.
+---
+Made with :heart: by The Openτensor Foundaτion